emergenitro/ysws-domain/README.md

-# Welcome to the You Ship, We Ship Initiative! 🚀
+# 🚀 Welcome to the You Ship, We Ship Initiative!

 Create and publish your own website, and we'll gift you a custom domain for free!
 Whether you're a passionate coder or a curious beginner, this is your chance to shine.
 Follow these steps to upload your website to GitHub and get started.
 Before we begin, **be sure to star ⭐ the repo**!

+Note: This is ONLY for GIIS Singapore (either EC or PG-SMART Campus) students!

 ## Why Participate?